2026 VED Update

 Motorcycles and tricycles

-Motorbikes have different road tax rates and bands compared to cars.
+Motorbikes have different road tax rates and bands compared with cars.

 Motorhomes

-Motorhomes registered between 1 April 2017 and 11 March 2020 will pay a different rate of tax based on the M1SP category.
+Motorhomes registered between 1 April 2017 and 11 March 2020 can pay a different rate if both of the following apply:

 Buy breakdown cover